-The only downside of the Rat is that they are diggers, so don’t plan to toss him or her out in the backyard unsupervised for extended periods of time.
+The only downside of the Rat is that because it was originally bred to be a hunting dog, they are diggers, so don’t plan to toss him or her out in the backyard unsupervised for extended periods of time.
 If you’re struggling with problem behavior like digging, be sure to get pet advice from a trainer.

 Research this wonderful breed.
 Talk to Rat Terrier owners before purchasing or adopting one.
 Avoid flea markets, backyard breeders, classified ads, and pet stores like the plague.
 They only perpetuate the horrific puppy mills that flood the market with poor-quality pets.
 Spend a few dollars more.
 Find responsible breeders who take pride in the quality of their dogs.